at Taylor Bridge

 Boat Launch

-Boat Launch- dirt terraced walk-down area suitable only for small craft you can hand-carry to the river.
-Parking only along the road.
-There is a large parking area but it is privately owned and heavily signed that it is not for public parking.
+Boat Launch- Terraced walk-down area suitable only for small craft you can hand-carry to the river.
+Gravel parking area for about 10 cars.

 Fishing